type of companies in India

 (ii) any other body corporate (not being a company as defined in this Act), which the Central Government may, by notification, specify in this behalf.

-Associate Companies/ Joint Venture company
+Associate Companies/ Joint Venture Company

 As per section 2(6) of the Companies Act, 2013 the “associate company” are kinds of companies in India, in relation to another company, means a company in which that other company has a significant influence, but which is not a subsidiary company of the company having such influence and includes a joint venture company.